 Connect the function generator to the oscilloscope (what pins?).
 Show a square wave at 100Hz into the oscilloscope.
 Show a sine wave

 Switch to the spectrum analyzer.
-Use this tool to explore the components of the input signal.
+Use this tool to explore the frequency components of the input signal.

 What are the frequency components of the sine wave?

-Of the Sawtooth Wave?
+Of the sawtooth wave?

-Of the Square Wave?
+Of the square wave?

-Back to the Oscilloscope.
+Back to the oscilloscope.
 Use the arbitrary waveform generator to create an output consisting of a sine wave at 1000Hz

 Play this to the stereo jack (how?)

-Add a second sine wave at 1000Hz but shifted in phase by 180deg.
+Add a second sine wave at 1000Hz but shifted in phase by 180 degrees.
 What does the combined signal look like?

 Change the second sine wave to 999 Hz.
 What happens?